turingschool-examples/Launch_8485/Tourism/README.md

 Update the application so that the user can delete a State using a button on the State Index page.
 * The deleted state should no longer appear on the State Index page.
 * Deleting a state should also delete all cities in that state.
-* You will need to thoroughly test this functionality.
 * Do not break any currently passing tests.
-* * e.g. `British Columbia` is not a U.S. state.
+* e.g. `British Columbia` is not a U.S. state.
 It should be deleted.

 Note: Be sure to merge this branch into `main`!